Gen Bajwa can help resolve Pak-India issues: ex-RAW chief

 When asked about the concept behind writing the latest book, Amarjit Singh Dulat said that “concept is based on my previous book that we should interact, dialogue and engage with each other”.

-In this regard when this correspondent approached Lt Gen (retd) Asad Durrani, he avoided talking much on the new book saying that he would interact with the media only after the book is out.
-He said he would have a detailed session with media persons who have read the book.
+In this regard when this correspondent approached Lt Gen (R) Asad Durrani, he avoided talking much on the new book saying that he would interact with media only after the book is out.
+He said he would have detailed session with media persons who have read the book.

 When asked about the concept behind writing the latest book, Amarjit Singh Dulat said that “concept is based on my previous book that we should interact, dialogue and engage with each other”.

-In this regard when this correspondent approached Lt Gen (retd) Asad Durrani, he avoided talking much on the new book saying that he would interact with the media only after the book is out.
-He said he would have a detailed session with media persons who have read the book.
+In this regard when this correspondent approached Lt Gen (R) Asad Durrani, he avoided talking much on the new book saying that he would interact with media only after the book is out.
+He said he would have detailed session with media persons who have read the book.

 Comments